Phoslyra Prescribing Information

-No clinical trials have been performed with Phoslyra in the intended population.
-Because the dose and active ingredients of Phoslyra are equivalent to that of the calcium acetate gelcaps or tablets, the scope of the adverse reactions is anticipated to be similar.
+No clinical trials have been performed with PHOSLYRA in the intended population.
+Because the dose and active ingredients of PHOSLYRA are equivalent to that of the calcium acetate gelcaps or tablets, the scope of the adverse reactions is anticipated to be similar.

 Hypercalcemia is discussed elsewhere [see Warnings and Precautions ( 5.1)] .

 6.1 Clinical Trial Experience

-Because clinical trials are conducted under widely varying conditions, adverse reactions rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

 In clinical studies, calcium acetate has been generally well tolerated.

-|Preferred Term||Total adverse reactions reported for calcium acetate
+|Preferred Term||Total adverse reactions

-|3-mo, open-label study of calcium acetate
+|3-mo, openlabel study of

-|Double-blind, placebo-controlled, cross-over study of calcium acetate
+|Double-blind, placebo-controlled, cross-over study of calcium

 |Nausea||6 (3.6)||6 (6.1)||0 (0.0)||0 (0.0)|